-- 6. This policy has been developed in consultation with staff, students and parents.
-The consultation and policy development process involved the following steps: - A Review of current policy and practice by PSHE team. - Staff consultation all school staff were given the opportunity to look at the policy and make recommendations.
+- 5. As a maintained secondary school we must provide RSE to all pupils as per the updated statutory guidance on RSE and Health Education 2021.
+In teaching RSE, we must have regard to guidance by the secretary of state as outlined in 'New RSHE Guidance' 2024. - 6.
+This policy has been developed in consultation with staff and students.
+The consultation and policy development process involved the following steps: - A review of current policy and practice by PSHE team. - Staff consultation all school staff were given the opportunity to look at the policy and make recommendations.